dnlbowers/battleships/temp.md

 ## future development ideas:
 * multiplayer - The user would be asked for the name of the second player, they enter computer for 1 player mode and any other string for two player.
   * This would would by asking the next player if they were ready after player ones turn, when they hit enter they would then see player 1 board blank (minus hits and misses).
 After player two trun the console would clear asking player 1 if they are ready and so on.
+  * Make the the AI more intelliegent so that when its last move was a hit it searching the adjasent tiles first before moving back to a randomised firing method.

 ## Credits:
 * Python OOP Tutorial series by Corey Schafer for general reference on working with classes and OOP in general  - [First of six videos in the series](https://youtu.be/ZDa-Z5JzLYM)